 It can be hard for you to see your friend or family member experiencing these emotions.
 You may feel upset or frustrated.
 But there’s support available.
 Find out more on our page Feeling isolated or lonely as a carer and finding support.

 Aggression and loss of control

-  Try to encourage them to do as much as they can for themselves, and let them make their own choices

-  or decisions whenever possible.
-This may give them back some self-reliance, help them feel more in

-  control and give them a better sense of wellbeing.
+Try to encourage them to do as much as they can for themselves, and let them make their own choices or decisions whenever possible.
+This may help them feel more in control and give them a better sense of wellbeing.

 Confusion and forgetfulness

-  - find out how they’re doing
+- find out how the person who is terminally ill is doing

 - ask questions about their medical condition

-  - share their feelings
+- share their own feelings.

-  A good way to avoid becoming an informal counsellor for friends and family is to remind people

-  gently of your own reactions to any news.
-For example, “Yes, when I first heard I was very, very

-  upset…”.
-This reminds others that you have feelings too and often a close personal relationship with
+You’ll often be the person who updates other family members and friends.
+You’ll probably see their reactions.
+You may find yourself feeling you need to comfort or calm them.
+This can be emotionally draining for you so you might want to avoid becoming an informal counsellor for friends and family.
+You could remind people gently of your own reactions to any news.
+For example, you might say “Yes, when I first heard, I was very, very upset…”.
+This reminds others that you also have feelings about the situation and a close relationship with the person who is terminally ill.

-  the person you’re caring for.